LunaticMuch/yoga-server-plugin-introspection-metadata/README.md

 directive @includeMetadata on QUERY
 ```

 This way the client could decide whether read metadata or not.
-Also, considering metadata residing not in a file but in a 3rd system, this could allow the client to take a choice whether accept more latency for pulling metadata.
-It simplies open a range of possible solutions/optimizations.
+Also, considering metadata residing not in a file but in a 3rd system, this could allow the client to take a choice whether to accept more latency for pulling metadata.
+It simplifies an open a range of possible solutions/optimizations.

 ## Limits